ray-project/ray/doc/source/cluster/kubernetes.rst

 - :ref:`GPU usage with Kubernetes<k8s-gpus>`
 - :ref:`Using Ray Tune on your Kubernetes cluster<tune-kubernetes>`
 - :ref:`How to manually set up a non-autoscaling Ray cluster on Kubernetes<ray-k8s-static>`

+The Ray Kubernetes operator works by managing a user-submitted `Kubernetes Custom Resource`_ (CR) called a ``RayCluster``.
+A RayCluster custom resource describes the desired state of the Ray cluster.
+[All the key words in this section]
+Operator manages CRD.
+For convenient deployment of the Ray Operator and CRDs ``Helm`` Chart.

+The Ray Helm chart is currently available.
+Accessible from the Ray repository.
+Helm repository in .

 .. _k8s-overview: